kvarak/dnd/docs/_Classes/paladin.md

 </div>

 ### Lawful
-When you take this oath, you gain proficiency with the Law; not only with the mundane laws of the area you start in, but also the divine Law of Order.
-You also have proficiency on checks regarding the enemies of Law, namely aberrations, demons and fey.
+When you take this oath, add *Lae* to your class skills and gain 1 skill point to spend on this skill.
+This includes not only the mundane laws of the area you start in, but also the divine Law of Order.
+Additionally you have proficiency on Intelligence checks regarding the enemies of Law, namely aberrations, demons and fey.

 ### Sacred Touch
 You can use the Banish option by spending only 1 Devotion.
 Used this way it only has effect if the target has 50 hit points or fewer and is a native to a different plane of existence.
 If not, the Devotion is lost.